-To make sure you successfully complete your study, there are requirements you need to be aware of that relate to your enrolment, and your visa.
+To ensure you successfully complete your study, there are requirements you need to be aware of that relate to your enrolment, and your visa.

-Here is some of the information you need to be aware of while you are studying at Deakin.
-To find a full list of information and support, visit the International students website.
+Below is some important information that you need to be aware of while you are studying at Deakin.
+You can find more information and support on our international student webpage.

 Maintain satisfactory academic progress

-To maintain satisfactory academic progress, you are required to:
+To maintain satisfactory academic progress, you need to: